 Grip strength, for instance, predicts mortality more reliably than blood pressure.
 Every 5 kg decrease in grip strength is linked to a 17% increase in all-cause mortality (Leong et al., Lancet, 2015, PMID: 25982160).
 Maintaining that strength through resistance training is preventive medicine at its most practical.

-Similarly, VO₂max — the body's maximum oxygen consumption capacity — is one of the strongest longevity predictors available.
-People with high cardiorespiratory fitness have up to 5 times lower risk of premature death compared to those with low fitness (Mandsager et al., JAMA Network Open, 2018, PMID: 30382293).
+Similarly, VO₂max — the body's maximum oxygen consumption capacity — is one of the best modifiable markers of functional capacity.
+In a large cohort, people with better cardiorespiratory fitness had lower long-term mortality risk than those with low fitness (Mandsager et al., JAMA Network Open, 2018, PMID: 30646252).

 How Progevita applies preventive medicine